Kashmir Shaivism: What is Self-realization?

 While some descriptions of the fruit of Tantrik spiritual practice emphasize experiences of energy and special powers, the ultimate nature of reality is wisdom.

-From the start of your journey until you realize that there was never a journey after all, it is the advent of direct understanding of Self and the embodiment of wisdom virtues such as clarity and compassion that should be your beacon.
+From the start of your journey until you realize that there was never a journey after all, it is the advent of direct understanding of Self and the embodiment of wisdom virtues that is our beacon and our goal.

 - “Abhinavagupta’s Fifteen Verses of Wisdom,” Self Realization in Kashmir Shaivism: The Oral Teachings of Swami Lakshmanjoo, John Hughes, SUNY P, 1994.